Lyperanthus serratus

-Lyperanthus serratus, commonly called rattle beaks, is a species of orchid which is endemic to the south-west of Western Australia.
+Lyperanthus serratus, commonly called rattle beaks, is a species of orchid that is endemic to the south-west of Western Australia.
 It derives its common name from the fact that the flowers rattle if gently shaken.

 Description

 Lyperanthus serratus is a tuberous, perennial herb, 25-50 cm high with 3 to 10 green, yellow and brown flowers, 3-5 cm wide, from September to October.
 The flowers have white (non-secreting) glandular hairs on the labellum.
 There is a single leaf which is arched, ribbed, leathery and linear, about 35 cm long and 1.5 cm wide.
 A powdery bloom covers the entire plant, except for the innermost parts of the flower.
 The single leaf is lance-shaped, 150-350 cm long and 10-15 mm wide, dark green with a paler lower surface.

 Taxonomy and naming

 The species was first described by John Lindley in 1840 in his The Genera and Species of Orchidaceous Plants.
 The type specimen was collected by Drummond near the Swan River.
 Lindley noted "This has, when dried, so much the appearance of L. suaveolens, that I mistook it for that species.
 It is however a much stouter plant; and, as will be seen by the above character, the labellum is altogether different."

-The specific epithet (serratus) refers to the white calli found on the labellum appearing like serrations on its edge.
+The specific epithet (serratus) refers to the white calli found on the labellum, appearing like serrations on its edge.